Maybe True, Mostly Metaphor Part X

 Who danced on the flame of a candle;

-He travelled the globe, in search for his soul
+He set out his goal, in search for his soul

 And storied the world through his rambles.